Patient Engagement Software: Is It A Game Changer For Your Clinical Trial?

 The barriers between IT industries and the clinical research industry is quickly blurring.
 Now the software tools are sorting the most difficult management tasks in clinical trials.
-One of such challenging tasks in clinical trials is patient management.
+One such challenging task in clinical trials is patient management and engagement.
 The patient management software very well manages and executes all patient-related tasks effortlessly.

 While conducting clinical trials, traditionally, researchers used paper-based documentation and would track clinical trial participants manually.
 It would lead to many human errors and ensure results.
 Also, it would be a burden for regulators during the review.
 So now, the regulators are recommending researchers and sponsors utilize software tools to manage these tasks.
-Some regulators are also offering special guidance documents for such software use.
+Some regulators offer guidance documents for such software use.

 Patient-related tasks during the clinical trial